OCBroCode/moon-lander/README.md

 - Navigate craters, hills, and boulders
 - Massive lateral speed
 - Rapid orbits can affect day/night cycling
+- The higher the altitude, the more round the terrain!
 - Use a parallax or exponentially scaled background, so that the terrain rushes up to the lander as it approaches.
 - Use a fixed fuel-tank, too much thrusting = running out of fuel quicker.
 - Explore multiple planets, with different environments: